Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Challenges and Research Gaps

 \subsection{Validation and Decision Impact}

 Despite the substantial methodological progress, a fundamental question looms: when and for whom do modeling enhancements actually improve decision-making outcomes?
 Much of the literature implicitly assumes that increasing modeling fidelity necessarily leads to better planning insights.
 However, systematic evidence supporting this assumption is scarce.
-Therefore, structural frameworks are needed to answer the following dimensions. \begin{itemize}[nosep] \item \textbf{Decision value:} Does a particular modeling choice alter a specific decision for a given class of decision-maker(see Section~\ref{sec:decision-context})? \item \textbf{Fidelity threshold:} At what spatio-temporal or operational resolution do key decisions stabilize, such that additional modeling detail leads to marginal change in the outcome? \item \textbf{Context boundaries:} Under what planning context does a modeling enhancement significantly affect results, and when does it primarily increase computational burden without improving decision quality? \end{itemize} Several methodological practices can help establish such validation practices.
+Therefore, structural frameworks are needed to answer the following dimensions. \begin{itemize}[nosep] \item \textbf{Decision value:} Does a particular modeling choice alter a specific decision for a given class of decision-maker (see Section~\ref{sec:decision-context})? \item \textbf{Fidelity threshold:} At what spatio-temporal or operational resolution do key decisions stabilize, such that additional modeling detail leads to marginal change in the outcome? \item \textbf{Context boundaries:} Under what planning context does a modeling enhancement significantly affect results, and when does it primarily increase computational burden without improving decision quality? \end{itemize} Several methodological practices can help establish such validation practices.
 One approach is sensitivity analysis under different spatio-temporal resolutions and operational fidelity while tracking changes in decision outcomes.
 Another approach is retrospective validation where model outcomes are compared against historical planning decisions.
-The third approach involves decision-maker experiments in which planners, regulators, and investors are presented with outputs generated by alternative outcomes and their responses are systematically evaluated.
-Establishing such validation frameworks is an important step toward improving the practical relevance of CEMs, as it can identify which modeling enhancements lead to meaningful decision value and which one primarily increases computational complexity.
+The third approach involves decision-maker experiments in which planners, regulators, and investors are presented with outputs generated by alternative outcomes and their responses are systematically evaluated. {Modeling to generate alternatives (MGA) offers a complementary framework for such experiments.
+Rather than reporting only one cost-optimal portfolio, MGA introduces an acceptable deviation from the optimal objective and searches for diverse infrastructure outcomes within the resulting near-optimal region.
+This can offer decision flexibility that is hidden by a single optimum, particularly when relevant considerations (e.g., social acceptance or siting preferences) are difficult to parameterize.
+Combining MGA with scenario analysis, out-of-sample testing, or uncertainty-aware optimization can therefore identify multiple planning strategies that achieve a desired level of resilience rather than one hedging strategy \citep{Lombardi2025_joule_MGA}}. {Recent advances further improve the coverage and practical use of these alternatives, allowing fast and interactive generation of customized options \citep{Lau2025_MGA, Turan2026_oracle_MGA}. }